rebelsky/sams-assorted-musings-reflections/logos-colors-fonts-etc.md

 For this first musing, I'm going to focus on something that should be simple and straightforward: colors.

-In the fall of 2002, the College switched from the two-petal logo [7] back to something like its previous four-petal laurel leaf.
+In the fall of 2002, the College switched from the split one-petal logo [7] back to something like its previous four-petal laurel leaf.
 However, while the previous laurel leaf was outlined, this one was filled in with a shade of scarlet [8].
 We also got a bunch of new designs for stationary, business cards, envelopes, and more [9].

 One of the first things I wanted to do after these things rolled out was to get a new business card.
 Since we had facilities in the Science